Sqweya-AI/intelli-chatbot/README.md

 # Intelli

-This is the main repository of Intelli concierge, the omnichanel for customer support
+This is the main repository of Intelli, the Multi-channel for customer support

 # Use Cases

-## Hotel Inquiry and Reservation Automation
+## Parent Inquiries to Schools and student registration
+## NGO program inquiries by applicants
+## Government programs inquiries automation
+## Travel Agencies cusotmer service automation

 ### Overview

-3-5 star Hotels in Ghana receive high volumes of inquiries and reservations scattered across email, website, and social media.
-This overwhelms their inadequate customer support staff leading to delayed and inaccurate responses, and potential revenue loss.

-Our solution, an automated web application and intelligent chatbot, aims to handle inquiries and reservations across channels, providing a detailed report of all customer support operations, enhancing customer experience, and increasing revenue.
+Our solution, an automated web application and intelligent chatbot, aims to handle inquiries and applocations + bookings across channels, providing a detailed report of all customer support operations, enhancing customer experience, and increasing revenue.

-### Solution Statement

-Our solution is a web application and intelligent chatbot that automates responses to inquiries and makes reservations.
-It collects inquiries from all the channels and displays them in one central source, enhancing customer experience and increasing revenue.

 ### Value Proposition

-Our solution automates the process of handling inquiries and reservations, freeing up time for customer support staff to focus on more complex issues.
-It provides a detailed report of all customer support operations, enhancing customer experience and increasing revenue.
+- Saves businesses time
+- Reduces business expenditure spent on training staff
+- Reduces revenue leak by reducing customer churn
+- Improves business standing to customers

 ## Getting Started with the Project